 Tim leads The Future Laboratory’s Foresight strategy, which encompasses LS:N Global, branded content solutions, bespoke presentations and client reports.
 Heading up the products within our Trends Intelligence services, his team of researchers and analysts create work that ensures our clients achieve long-term business success.

 With more than 10 years’ experience in senior-level editorial positions, Tim has worked on agenda-setting projects for a range of high-profile brands including Levi’s, Beats by Dre, Universal Music, and Nike.
 Prior to joining The Future Laboratory, he oversaw music broadcaster Boiler Room’s content expansion, creating programmes that reached more than 5m people, and was editorial director and editor-in-chief of Dazed & Confused and Dazed Digital, where he spearheaded the magazine’s transformation into a sector-defining digital publisher.

-Jonny joined The Future Laboratory in 2018 and is responsible for leading the commercial and financial operations of the business.
+Tim joined The Future Laboratory in 2018 and is responsible for the commercial performance of our business, ensuring new partnerships and customer success.

 Martin has headed The Future Laboratory’s IT department since he joined the company in 2003.
 In 2005, he built the company’s first online portal, LifeSigns Network, and later its transition to LS:N Global.
 He is responsible for the digital strategy that affects all of the company’s business output from LS:N Global to client projects.

 He oversees the IT team and is in charge of digital delivery.
 He is passionate about seamless communication and welcomes how technology makes all our lives easier.
 Based in Southeast London, he can often be spotted on a Saturday at The Valley, home to Charlton Athletic.